intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 [//]: # (download a video, run the sketch, login to machine, change to root user, run it)

+# Introduction
+This tutorial contains the instructions to setup OpenCV 3.3.0 on the Ubuntu operating system.

+# What you'll Learn
+You'll learn to download, build (compile) and install the OpenCV 3.3.0 libraries on the Ubuntu 16.04 LTS operating system.

+# Gather Your Materials
+* UP Squared Board (tested) or other Intel® processor-based hardware
+* Ubuntu 16.04 LTS

 # OpenCV Setup

-This sections contains the instructions to download, compile and install the OpenCV 3.3.0 libraries on the Ubuntu desktop.

 ## Download